Harlon Carter: Biography

 The NRA leadership was ambivalent about the Gun Control Act of 1968, the first gun control legislation since the 1930s.
 Franklin Orth, the group's Executive Vice President at the time of the act's passage, supported some parts of law, including limits on mail-order gun purchases and bans of Saturday night specials, inexpensive, often low-quality handguns, while opposing other provisions as "unduly restrictive and unjustified in their application to law-abiding citizens".
 In contrast, Carter believed that no gun control legislation could be acceptable.
 He wrote to the NRA membership: "We can win it on a simple concept – No compromise.
 No gun legislation."
 Carter opposed background checks for gun purchasers, saying that the acquisition of guns by violent criminals and the mentally ill is the "price we pay for freedom".

 In 1976, the NRA leadership fired seventy-four employees, most of them supporters of Carter.
 Carter resigned in protest.
 However, in 1977, at the NRA's annual meeting in Cincinnati, Ohio, Carter and other activists succeeded in changing the organization's bylaws and voting out much of the leadership.
 Carter replaced Maxwell Rich as Executive Vice President, responsible for the NRA's operations.
 In July of that year, he was featured prominently on the cover of The American Rifleman, the official magazine of the NRA.
 Carter remained in this position until 1985.
 Under Carter's leadership, the NRA's membership tripled to over three million.
 The organization's budget and political influence also increased.

 In 1981, newspaper reporters learned that Carter had been convicted of murder related to the 1931 death of 15-year-old Ramón Casiano.
 Carter initially denied any knowledge of the incident but later acknowledged that he had been responsible for the shooting.

 Carter died of lung cancer in 1991 at his home in Green Valley, Arizona.
+He was buried at Evergreen Memorial Park in Tucson, Arizona.
+He is survived by his wife, Maryann; a daughter, Joy Johnstone and two sons, J. William Carter and John Carter.